-Although it is quite true that everything we mentioned above represents the concept of "doing homework" regarding your future residential neighborhood, still, on top of this paragraph is written "homework" all over it.
+Although it is quite true that everything we mentioned above represents the concept of "doing homework" regarding your future residential neighborhood, Still, this paragraph has "homework" written all over it.

-There are some other technical issues that you should know more about when considering living in a particular neighborhood, And being thorough when you come to get the answers about them is an excellent way to get this information.
-This is what we mean when we say "homework."
+There are some other technical issues you should know more about when considering living in a particular neighborhood.
+Being thorough when you come to get the answers about them is an excellent way to get this information.
+This is what we mean by saying "homework."

-2. Are there enough parking spots in your neighborhood?
+2. Are there enough parking spots within your neighborhood?

 Trust us, the last thing you want to do at the end of an exhausting day at work is to look for parking for an hour and finally find it somewhere in Kathmandu.